 Not yet.
 The work serving your house has not yet been completed.
 Be assured that your house remains in our plans, and will be completed as soon as possible.

 open eir is committed to delivering superfast fibre broadband to the 300,000 homes marked on the coverage map by the end of 2018.
 The homes that are not marked in this map will be able to access to high speed broadband through the National Broadband Plan.
-Open eir is bidding for the NBP tender and hope to be able to continue our rollout beyond the yellow lines if successful.

 We deliver service either underground using your existing ducts or overhead using poles.
 We will deliver up to 50 metres from a roadside to a home at no additional cost.
 If you would like us to use your existing duct then we ask that the duct be clear so that our teams can blow the fibre through.
 Our teams cannot clear a private duct which is blocked so we ask that this work is completed in advance.
 Alternatively we can install a pole on your land and drop the fibre in over-head.
 We also require power close to the point of fibre entry into the home (usually in the form of a double socket in the hallway).

 open eir is committed to building a fibre network that will service 300,000 homes and businesses in rural Ireland as quickly as possible.
 All of our resources are currently dedicated to delivering this plan on time and unfortunately we cannot re-allocate them to offer this facility.
-It is however our ambition that all of Ireland be connected to high speed broadband in due course.

 You can use the line/eircode lookup to help determine what speeds you can avail of.